Here are the best festivals in autumn for your annual world festival calendar. Number 9 would be the autumn festival of choice for me!

 Some places in India where you can immerse into this historically rich event are Delhi, Jaipur, Varanasi, and Jodhpur.
 While you enjoy Diwali, don’t miss out on local delicacies, including Jaleebis and Kheer.

-8. Chang Mai Lantern Festival, Thailand
+8. Yi Peng, Chiang Mai Lantern Festival, Thailand

 I can’t imagine how equally ethereal and grounding it must feel to be stand side by side with your fellow festival goers on a beach and look up look up to see the release of thousands of lanterns over Chang Mai, Thailand.